zertico/apidoc/source/index.md

 # Manager Profile Account

-When logged in, the user admin access his own profile.
+When logged in, the user manager access his own profile.
 This access allows him to show and update information about his account.

 ## Show